Soyweiser/CDDA-Wiki-Scripts/README.md

 Usage: python [location of pywikibotinstall]\pwb.py monsters.py
    Either input 'all' or 'ALL', and then your password, and wait for the pages to be updated.
    Or: Input a monster ID (for example 'mon_zombie') from one of the files in list_monster_files to get the position of that monster in the data list.
-   Or: Input an integer, which will print the generate page of that monster on screen, and copy it to the clipboard.
+   Or: Input an integer, which will print the generated page of that monster on screen, and copy it to the clipboard.
    Or: Input '_idtotal', which will print the total number of monsters. (note: the monster id numbers starts to count at 0, and the _idtotal starts counting at 1.
+   Input 'exit' to exit
 If the monster id/integer shares the name with other monsters, and all those various monsters will be merged into one page for the wiki.

 ## trait.py

-This script generates the individual pages for the traits/mutations.
-Works via command line.
-You need to give the index number of the trait/mutation for the text to generate.
-Generated text is automaticly placed in the clipboard.
-Use the mutation/trait id value (for example 'SHELL2') as a command line argument to get the index of that mutation.
+Data can be automatically copied to the wiki mutation pages.
+Usage: python [location of pywikibotinstall]\pwb.py trait.py
+   Either input 'all' or 'ALL', and then your password, and wait for the pages to be updated.
+   Or: Input a mutation ID to get the mutations location in the array.
+These are supposed to be permanent ID's.
+   Or: Input an integer, which will print the generated page of that mutation on screen, and copy it to the clipboard. input 'exit' to exit

 ## Automated scripts
 The following scripts simply use pywikibot to upload content to the pages automatically.